How Does a Commercial Boiler Work? – How Boilers Operate

 - Combustion chamber: this is an enclosed chamber where the fuel is burnt and converted into heat, it is a safe and secure area that needs to be heavy duty and hence is usually made from steel, copper or cast iron.

 - Controls: a commercial boiler will have controls to manage internal pressure, water temperature, fuel supply mixtures and ignition.
 These are important in the everyday running of the boiler, and also in managing use and therefore cost.
+In the modern day, a lot of boilers can be integrated with a building management system and even have smartphone controls for you to make changes conveniently, and from a distance.
+This can also be a way to monitor the efficiency.

-Maintaining a commercial boiler
+Maintaining a Commercial Boiler

 Where fuel combustion is used, the burners provide flames to heat the water, and this flames needs to be strong, consistent and efficient, otherwise heat can be lost and the boiler won’t fulfill its basic function.
 This can be extremely damaging to any commercial organisation.